Summary

 - the outcomes of children

-Time Limited Provision For Children On School Roll
+Time Limited Alternative Provision

-It has become increasingly evident that some pupils remain in alternative provision for long periods of time, especially children with special educational needs.
+Some pupils remain in alternative provision for long periods of time, especially children with special educational needs.
 The government now proposes to set time limits for AP where a child is still on roll at a school.
 Full-time (5 days a week) AP – via an approved provider as above – will only be allowed for 12 weeks.
 If the AP goes beyond 12 weeks it must only be part-time, with pupils spending the rest of their time at their named school.

 Setting time limits seem designed to address the situation where schools are sending pupils offsite due to dysregulated behaviour which mainstream schools can no longer contain, especially when the EHCP [Education Health and Care Plan] process is delayed or there is a long wait for a specialist placement.
 Ofsted has reported on this here and here.

-Children Permanently Excluded From School
+Children Permanently Excluded

-The new AP system would apply differently when children are no longer on a school roll.
+The new proposed AP system would apply differently when children are no longer on a school roll.
 When a child is permanently excluded from school the local authority has a duty to make suitable arrangements for the child’s education.
 Rates of exclusion – both temporary and permanent – are consistently higher for children with special educational needs [SEND] than for those without.

 Section 19 Illness or Otherwise

 The LA’s s19 duty also goes beyond provision following permanent exclusion and this is where things get complicated.
 Section 19 says “Each local authority in England shall make arrangements for the provision of suitable education at school or otherwise than at school for those children of compulsory school age who, by reason of illness, exclusion from school or otherwise, may not for any period receive suitable education unless such arrangements are made for them.”
-Read more about “illness or otherwise” duties here including links to case law from judicial review plus Ombudsman decisions.
+There has been little thought given to the illness category of s19 and the “otherwise” category of s19 does not appear to be addressed at all.